General

 Yes, we do offer opportunities for waived trip fees!
 The IMPACT trip fee assistance waiver serves to offer a select number of UGA students the chance to attend an IMPACT trip with little to no associated costs.
 Selection is based on expressed needs, and the application review will have no identifying information attached in order to protect the privacy of the applicants.
 Only the staff Program Director awarding the waived fee to selected individuals will have access to names on applications.

-Further instructions for applying to the trip fee assistance waiver can be found within the Participant Application through Involvement Network.
+Further instructions for applying to the trip fee assistance waiver can be found within the Participant Application.

 Pre-Trip Components